OPAN Information Services

 Aged Care Complaints

 You may also choose to formally lodge a complaint about a commonwealth funded aged care service through the Aged Care Complaints Commissioner.
+We can also provide support with this.

 about making a formal complaint: